Downsizing Diffusion Models for Cardinality Estimation: The Density Estimator

-which would be an approximation of more solidly backed by SDE theory.\\ ADC chooses the third approach despite the added perturbation, both because it's easier to analyze theoretically, and because the first two approaches seem to introduce arbitrary spikes in the approximated joint distribution function that significantly reduces the accuracy of the current selectivity estimator, designed using a predictor-corrector importance sampling algorithm.
-Whether the first two approaches might work for a different selectivity estimator design can be a topic of future research.\\ The above formula requires us to integrate $g_{x_0}$ across both sample space (when calculating $\mathrm{E}_{p_{0t(x|x_0)}}g_{x_0}(x,t,\tilde{s}_\theta)$) and time.
+ADC chooses the third approach despite the added perturbation, both because it's easier to analyze theoretically, and because the first two approaches seem to introduce arbitrary spikes in the approximated joint distribution function that significantly reduce the accuracy of the current selectivity estimator, designed using a predictor-corrector importance sampling algorithm.
+Whether the first two approaches might work for a different selectivity estimator design can be a topic of future research.

+The above formula requires us to integrate $g_{x_0}$ across both sample space (when calculating $\mathrm{E}_{p_{0t(x|x_0)}}g_{x_0}(x,t,\tilde{s}_\theta)$) and time.
 Here, time comes at a much lower dimension than space.
-What's more, we generally know much more about how the norm of $\nabla \log p_t(x)$ changes with respect to time than how it does with respect to space, as the latter greatly depends on the underlying distribution. \\ To account for such, we present a hybrid integration approach: for integration across time, ADC implements an adaptive stepsize Midpoint Rule Integrator, which is more suited for low-dimensional functions and can be easily modified to capitalize our knowledge of the score function's behavior; for calculating the expectation across space, ADC implements a Quasi Monte Carlo \cite{reftwentyone} integrator much more robust against the curse of dimensionality.\\ Summing it up, for our chosen VP perturbation scheme where $\alpha(t)=1$ and $\beta(t)=\sqrt{2}$ are set to constants, ADC approximates
+What's more, we generally know much more about how the norm of $\nabla \log p_t(x)$ changes with respect to time than how it does with respect to space, as the latter greatly depends on the underlying distribution.

+To account for such, we present a hybrid integration approach: for integration across time, ADC implements an adaptive stepsize Midpoint Rule Integrator, which is more suited for low-dimensional functions and can be easily modified to capitalize our knowledge of the score function's behavior; for calculating the expectation across space, ADC implements a Quasi Monte Carlo \cite{reftwentyone} integrator much more robust against the curse of dimensionality.\\ Summing it up, for our chosen VP perturbation scheme where $\alpha(t)=1$ and $\beta(t)=\sqrt{2}$ are set to constants, ADC approximates

 using